 - Comes with a variety of accessories

-- Needs to be seasoned thoroughly before using it
+- Needs to be seasoned thoroughly before use

 - Hard to clean

-- Cast iron grates are a little loose, so they require to be tightened every few uses
+- Cast iron grates are a little loose and may need to be tightened every few uses

-A small and portable grill that looks as good as it works, this portable charcoal grill is one of the smallest barrel grills you’ll find but also one of the most convenient when it comes to function and portability.
+A small and portable grill that looks as good as it cooks, this Char-Griller Patio Pro charcoal grill is one of the smallest barrel charcoal grills, you’ll find but also one of the most convenient when it comes to function and portability.

-It’s also one of the most affordable items in this list, so if you’re looking for a portable grill that fits even small budgets, this is a perfect place to start.
+It’s also one of the most affordable items in this list; so, if you’re looking for the best portable charcoal grill for smaller budgets, this is a great choice.

-Perfect for cooking two good sized steaks, this is a wonderful grill for a single individuals or young couples who enjoy camping and getting away from it all.
+Perfect for cooking two hearty-sized steaks, this is a wonderful grill for a single individuals or young couples who like camping or picnicking.
 It’s also a great option for people living in apartments who still want to enjoy the grilling life.

-Though simple, the grill works wonderfully with straight to the point recipes, as you can’t really use it to smoke, even if it does have an air vent.
+Though simple, the grill works wonderfully with simple grilling, as you can’t really use it to smoke meats, even if it does have an air vent.

-It also comes with a side shelf, which we found very useful.
+It also comes with a side shelf, which is very useful to have on charcoal grills.

-There seems to be an issue with grease and ashes falling/leaking from this grill, but that seems to be more of an assembly problem than anything else, so make sure to follow the instructions to the T and to have help while putting this together to avoid any issues.
+There seems to be a small issue with grease and ashes falling/leaking from the grill, but we're pretty sure that was an assembly problem more than anything else (perhaps we need the instructions after all).
+Just be sure to follow the instructions to a T to avoid any problems.